A Gap-ETH-Tight Approximation Scheme for Euclidean TSP

-A \emph{salesman path} will be a closed path that visits all points from $P$ but may make some digressions.
-The following folklore lemma, is typically used to reduce the number of ways a salesman path can cross a given hyperplane.
+The following folklore lemma is typically used to reduce the number of ways a salesman tour can cross a given hyperplane:

-\begin{lemma}[Patching Lemma~\cite{Arora98}] Let $h$ be a hyperplane, $\pi$ be a closed path, and $I(\pi,h)$ be the set of intersection of $\pi$ with $h$.
-Suppose $T$ be a tree that spans $I(\pi,h)$.
-Then, for any point $p$ in $T$ there exist line segments contained in $h$ whose total length is at most $\Oh(\wt(T))$ and whose addition to $\pi$ changes it into a closed path that crosses $I(\pi,h)$ at most twice and only at $p$. \end{lemma}
+\begin{lemma}[Patching Lemma~\cite{Arora98}] Let $h$ be a hyperplane, $\pi$ be a tour or Steiner tree, and let $I(\pi,h)$ be the set of intersections of $\pi$ with $h$.
+Assume that $h$ does not contain any endpoints of segments that define $\pi$.
+Let $T$ be a tree on the hyperplane $h$ that spans $I(\pi,h)$.
+Then, for any point $p$ in $T$ there exist line segments contained in $h$ whose total length is at most $\Oh(\wt(T))$ and whose addition to $\pi$ changes it into a tour (resp.
+Steiner tree) $\pi'$ that crosses $h$ at most twice and only at~$p$. \end{lemma}

+We refer to \cite[Section 19.6]{geomspannet} for a proof of Lemma~\ref{lem:patch}.
+Note that in typical presentations, the resulting patched tour will contain two copies of $T$, each infinitesimally close to $h$ but outside it; in our variant we allow overlapping segments inside $h$ which allows the patching to happen in $h$.
+See also our definition of dissection-aligned multigraphs~\Cref{def:multigraph}.

-\paragraph{Dissection and Quadtree.} Now we introduce a commonly used hierarchy to decompose $\mathbb{R}^d$ that will be instrumental to guide our algorithm.
-Pick $a_1,\ldots,a_d \in \{1,\ldots,L\}$ independently and uniformly at random and define $\mathbf{a}:=(a_1,\ldots,a_d)$.
+\paragraph{Dissection and Quadtree.} Now, we introduce a commonly used hierarchy to decompose $\mathbb{R}^d$ that will be instrumental to guide our algorithm.
+Pick $a_1,\ldots,a_d \in \{1,\ldots,L\}$ independently and uniformly at random and define $\ba \coloneqq (a_1,\ldots,a_d)$.
 Consider the hypercube

-Note that $C(\mathbf{a})$ has side length $2L$ and each point from $P$ is contained in $C(\mathbf{a})$ by the assumption $P \subseteq \{0,\ldots,L\}^d$.
+Note that $\mathrm{C}(\ba)$ has side length $2L$ and each point from $P$ is contained in $\mathrm{C}(\ba)$ by the assumption $P \subseteq \{0,\ldots,L\}^d$.